pontig/gophish_campaigns_planner/README.md

 ## Acknowledgements

 This project leverages the [GoPhish](https://github.com/gophish/gophish) API and is inspired by the need for more flexible phishing simulation campaigns in cybersecurity training.

+## Future Work (that I unlikely will do)

+- Implement an incremental reporting system to track progress over time.
+- Actually utilize the _Role_ field in the CSV for more targeted campaigns.
+- Implement a web interface for easier campaign management.
+- Add support for more complex scheduling options.